Financial Data

 (¥ billion)

-In the six-month period ended September 30, 2024, brisk capital investment by manufacturers and data center business operators was seen amid constantly growing needs related to stable energy supplies and energy saving.
-These needs were sparked by the growth in investments for achieving decarbonization and promoting digitalization.
-Meanwhile, demand for machine tools was weak amid ongoing economic stagnancy in China.
-In addition, electrified vehicle (xEV) market trends varied greatly by region, and growth in the area was lower than expected as a result.
+In the fiscal year ended March 31, 2025, brisk capital investment by manufacturers and data center business operators was seen.
+These needs were sparked by the growth in investments for achieving decarbonization, developing circular economies, and promoting digitalization.
+Meanwhile, demand for machine tools was weak due to the lack of economic recovery in China.
+In addition, electrified vehicle (xEV) market trends varied greatly by region, and growth in this area was lower than expected as a result.
+At the same time, the trade policies of the United States sparked rising uncertainty in the outlook for the global economy, presenting a need to carefully monitor market trends going forward.

 Net Sales